After years of shunning fixed maturity plans, Franklin Templeton re-enters the segment

 “Franklin Templeton has not been getting institutional money.
 Large companies have enough funds to invest from other fund houses such as HDFC Mutual Fund, Aditya Birla Sun Life Mutual Fund, UTI Mutual Fund and so on.
 Corporates do not like to invest in bond funds that take credit risk.
 They want safety”, says a large distributor who did not wish to be quoted.

-The mutual funds industry launched 288 FMPs in financial year (FY) 2015-16, 216 FMPs in FY2016-17 and 253 FMPs in FY2017-18 so far
+The mutual funds industry launched 288 FMPs in financial year (FY) 2015-16, 216 FMPs in FY2016-17 and 253 FMPs in FY2017-18 so far.

 While the fund house is said to be popular among retail investors, it’s handling of Jindal Steel and Power Ltd (JSPL) after two downgrades of JSPL debt papers, as well as the many debt schemes of the fund house containing low credit-rated instruments is said to have spooked many institutional clients.